 <div class="progress-bar progress-bar-striped bg-danger" role="progressbar" style="width: 100%" aria-valuenow="100" aria-valuemin="0" aria-valuemax="100"></div>

-in order to animate the stripes right to left via CSS3 animations.
+</div>The striped gradient can also be actually animated.
+Include .progress-bar-animated for .progress-bar in order to animate the stripes right to left via CSS3 animations.

 Animated progress bars don't do work in Opera 12-- as they do not support CSS3 animations.